Pi-Xu/Pi-Xu.github.io/content/publication/fi_computation.md

 ### Active Learning

 > Note: The results need to be updated.
 We have conducted experiments on datasets such as UCI, CIFAR10, MNIST, EMNIST, and SVHN.
 Our method outperforms others like <cite>PowerBald [^2]</cite> and <cite> EPIG [^3]</cite> under conditions of imbalanced and redundant data labels.
-We will update these results after our paper has been accepted.
+We will update the results with real-world data very soon.
+Meanwhile, you may refer to this [link](https://openreview.net/pdf?id=KjBG4JNOc2)

 [^2]: Kirsch, Andreas, et al. "Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning." _Transactions on Machine Learning Research._ PMLR, 2023.
 [^3]: Smith, Freddie Bickford, et al. "Prediction-oriented bayesian active learning." *International Conference on Artificial Intelligence and Statistics.* PMLR, 2023.